meekostuff/DOMSprockets/README.md

 - **prototype :** the prototype for DOMElement proxies

-- **evolve(prototype) :** returns a new `SprocketDefinition` instance.
-	The `prototype` of the new instance inherits from the caller's `prototype`, and gains the properties and methods of the `prototype` argument.

-- **bind(element) :** returns a proxy object whose `boundElement` property is a ref to `element`, and whose prototype is the `prototype` of the caller.

-- **cast(element) :** if the element matches a registered behavior, and the registration's defined socket inherits from the callers `prototype`, then returns the proxy object of the registered behavior.

 A sprocket is also a constructor of sorts:

 - **new Sprocket(element)** calls `.bind(element)` and returns the result